Skip to content

 GET/api/v1/checkHealth check

 Everything else returns 404.
 There is no /v1/about.
 There is no /api/v1/accounts.
-Those paths belong to the Docker wrapper, not this interface.
+Those paths belonged to the Docker wrapper, and the Docker wrapper retired.

 Send a message: